U2Rocks/Expo_SAP_App/README.md

 ## Update Status

--- Currently being rolled out on google play store(version 1.2)
+-- Currently being rolled out on google play store(version 1.3)

+-- Updated to SAP release 0.23

--- Currently in the Apple app store on version 1
+-- Currently in the Apple app store on version 2.2.0

+-- slug version 1.3